-This paper presents elevation estimates of the Antarctic Ice Sheet, the first application of GNSS-R to obtain a DEM of Antarctica, by applying Clarizia et al. [2016]'s algorithm to TechDemoSat-1 data.
-Section 2 discusses the data used and the satellite platform, Section 3 summarises the methods used and results.
-Validation of the results against the CryoSat-2 1 km v1.0 DEM [Slater et al., 2018] and other independent datasets is performed in Section 4, as well as discussing the necessary further investigations to improve the accuracy of this technique.
-The conclusions of the study are given in Section 5.
+This paper presents elevation estimates of the Antarctic ice sheet, the first application of GNSS-R to obtain a DEM of Antarctica, by applying Clariza et al.'s (2016) algorithm to TDS-1 data.
+Section 2 discusses the data used and the satellite platform; section 3 summarizes the methods used and results.
+Validation of the results against the CryoSat-2 1-km DEM v1.0 (Slater et al., 2018) and other independent data sets is performed in section 4, as well as discussing the necessary further investigations to improve the accuracy of this technique.
+The conclusions of the study are given in section 5.

-2 TechDemoSat-1 and GNSS-R - Data
+2. TDS-1 and GNSS-R-Data

-Data from GNSS-R sensors is provided in the form of delay-Doppler maps (DDMs).
+Data from GNSS-R sensors are provided in the form of delay-Doppler maps (DDMs).
 A DDM can be seen as a map of the scattered power in the delay and Doppler domains.
-A smooth reflecting surface produces a strong, coherent reflection in GNSS-R. This means that the scattered power comes almost entirely from the specular point, and the glistening zone is very small.
+A smooth reflecting surface produces a strong, coherent reflection in GNSS-R. This means that the scattered power comes almost entirely from the specular point and the glistening zone is very small.
 The corresponding DDMs will have a pronounced peak and a limited spreading of the power distribution.
-Ice is considered smooth compared to the sea surface at the scale of GPS L-Band wavelength (19 cm), giving particularly strong reflections in the DDMs and making them ideal for the extraction of height information, though land ice may give more diffuse reflections than sea ice.
+Ice is considered smooth compared to the sea surface at the scale of GPS L-band wavelength (19 cm), giving particularly strong reflections in the DDMs and making them ideal for the extraction of height information, though land ice may give more diffuse reflections than sea ice.
 A strength of GNSS-R for applications such as these lies in the receipt of reflections from up to four different GPS satellites at any one time by the receiver.
 This, in addition to the asynchronism of the TDS-1 cycle with that of the GPS satellites, allows a varying web of specular points to be built up over time and therefore a high spatial resolution to be attained, as well as access to some points such as the poles, which due to necessary satellite inclination, have thus far not been possible to measure using satellite altimetry.
 However, this does introduce difficulties into the verification of measurements made at the highest latitudes, due to lack of independent validation data.

-TechDemoSat-1 was designed as a satellite technology demonstration platform by Surrey Satellite Systems Ltd., carrying eight experimental payloads, of which one was the Space GNSS Receiver Remote Sensing Instrument (SGR-ReSI) from which the data in this study were obtained.
-This instrument is extremely low-power and -mass and is constructed from commercial components.
-Full details can be found in Jales and Unwin [2015].
-TDS-1 was placed into a quasi-sun-synchronous orbit of 98.4 degrees inclination at an altitude of 635 km.
-Due to the use of a shared platform, the SGR-ReSI was active two days in an eight-day cycle.
-These data are provided as 1-second DDMs and metadata in 6-hour windows in a publicly accessible database (merrbys.co.uk).
-Each DDM is made up of 128 delay pixels by 20 Doppler pixels, with a resolution of 0.252 chips (0.246 microseconds) and 500 Hz respectively.
-The vertical resolution that results from this depends largely on the geometries of the satellites at the time [Cardellach et al., 2014].
+TDS-1 was designed as a satellite technology demonstration platform by Surrey Satellite Systems Ltd., carrying eight experimental payloads, of which one was the Space GNSS Receiver Remote Sensing Instrument (SGR-ReSI) from which the data in this study were obtained.
+This instrument is extremely low-power and low-mass and is constructed from commercial components.
+Full details can be found in Jales and Unwin (2015).
+TDS-1 was placed into a quasi-sun-synchronous orbit of 98.4° inclination at an altitude of 635 km.
+Due to the use of a shared platform, the SGR-ReSI was active 2 days in an 8-day cycle.
+These data are provided as 1-s DDMs and metadata in 6-hr windows in a publicly accessible database (merrbys.co.uk).
+Each DDM is made up of 128 delay pixels by 20 Doppler pixels, with a resolution of 0.252 chips (0.246 μs) and 500 Hz respectively.
+The vertical resolution that results from this depends largely on the geometries of the satellites at the time (Cardellach et al., 2014).